Violin technique: Vibrato

 Vibrato is a technique of the left hand and arm in which the pitch of a note varies in a pulsating rhythm.
 Mechanically, it is achieved by fingertip movements which alter the length of the vibrating string.
-There are several different styles of vibrato ranging from the use of just the fingers, to the use of the wrist or even the whole forearm.
+There are several different styles of vibrato ranging from the use of just the fingers to the use of the wrist or even the whole forearm.
 By employing these different techniques both the speed and amplitude of vibrato oscillations can be varied for musical effect.

 Vibrato is often perceived to create a more emotional sound, and it is employed heavily in music of the Romantic era.
-The acoustic effect of vibrato has largely to do with adding interest and warmth to the sound, in the form of a shimmer created by the variations in projection of strongest sound.
+The acoustic effect of vibrato has largely to do with adding interest and warmth to the sound, in the form of a shimmer created by the variations in the projection of the strongest sound.
 A well-made violin virtually points its sound pattern in different directions depending on slight variations in pitch.

-Violinists oscillate backwards, or lower in pitch from the actual note when using vibrato, since aural perception favors the highest pitch in a varying sound.
+Violinists oscillate backward, or lower in pitch from the actual note when using vibrato, since aural perception favors the highest pitch in a varying sound.
 Vibrato does little if anything to disguise an out-of-tune note.
-Violin students, especially of beginner level, are taught to use it only on extended notes and or during points of emotional tension.
+Violin students, especially those of beginner level, are taught to use it only on extended notes and or during points of emotional tension.
 Vibrato can be difficult to learn and may take a student several months, if not years, to master.